10 Things to do in Nashville this Spring

 - Visit Honky Tonk Highway — Tootsie’s Orchid Lounge, Legends Corner, Second Fiddle, The Stage, Layla's Bluegrass Inn and Robert’s Western World are all experts at serving up cool longnecks and hot country music.
 You never know who you’ll see in these Lower Broadway clubs in the shadow of the Ryman.
 Willie Nelson, Kris Kristofferson, Gretchen Wilson, Dierks Bentley and other stars began their careers on Lower Broadway.

 - Special Events — If it’s spring, then it’s an awesome season for fun in Music City.
-Kick off the festivities with the Tin Pan South Songwriters’ Festival, Nashville Fashion Week, Nashville Film Festival, and the Country Music Marathon & ½Marathon.
-Be sure to also check out the Nashville Sounds baseball games, Triple-A affiliates of the Oakland A’s.
+Kick off the festivities with the Tin Pan South Songwriters’ Festival, Nashville Fashion Week, Nashville Film Festival, and Nashville’s St. Jude Rock ‘n’ Roll Marathon & ½.
+Be sure to also check out the Nashville Sounds baseball games, Triple-A affiliates of the Oakland A’s, at the new First Tennessee Park in Germantown.

 Still looking for more?